max3nn/home-swap/docs/DATABASE_SCHEMA.md

 ## Sample Data Flow

 1. **User Registration**: New user document created in Users collection
-2. **Item Listing**: User creates item document in Items collection with ownerId reference
+2. **Item Listing**: User creates item document in Items collection with ownerId reference and status 'available'
 3. **Swap Request**: Another user creates swap request document in SwapRequests collection referencing both target itemId and their own offered itemId
 4. **Request Processing**: Item owner can accept/reject the swap request, updating the status field
+   - **If Accepted**: Both items' status is updated to 'swapped', making them unavailable for new requests
+   - **If Rejected**: Items remain 'available' for other swap opportunities
+5. **Search Filtering**: Search results exclude 'swapped' items by default, with option to include them
-5. **Activity Logging**: All actions are logged in Logs collection with appropriate userId references
+6. **Activity Logging**: All actions are logged in Logs collection with appropriate userId references